samikroy/samikroy/README.md

     <tr>
    <td>9</td>
       <td>
-         <a href="https://www.m365virtualmarathon.com/schedule.html">Zero to Hero in Azure Sentinel at Microsoft 365 Virtual Marathon</a>
+         <a href="https://www.m365virtualmarathon.com/schedule.html">👨‍💻 Zero to Hero in Azure Sentinel at Microsoft 365 Virtual Marathon</a>
        </td>
       <td>
          May 2021